chpc-tech-eval/scc/tutorial4/README.md

 5. Install dependency packages:

     ```bash
-    sudo dnf install gcc openssl openssl-devel pam-devel numactl numactl-devel hwloc lua readline-devel ncurses-devel man2html libibmad libibumad rpm-build perl-Switch libssh2-devel mariadb-devel perl-ExtUtils-MakeMaker rrdtool-devel lua-devel hwloc-devel
+    sudo dnf install gcc openssl openssl-devel pam-devel numactl numactl-devel hwloc lua readline-devel ncurses-devel man2html libibmad libibumad rpm-build perl-Switch libssh2-devel mariadb-devel perl-ExtUtils-MakeMaker rrdtool-devel lua-devel hwloc-devel pmix pmix-devel
     ```

-6. Download the 20.11.9 version of the Slurm source code tarball (.tar.bz2) from https://download.schedmd.com/slurm/.
-Copy the URL for `slurm-20.11.9.tar.bz2` from your browser and use the `wget` command to easily download files directly to your VM.
+6. Download the 25.11.6 version of the Slurm source code tarball (.tar.bz2) from https://download.schedmd.com/slurm/.
+Copy the URL for `slurm-25.11.6.bz2` from your browser and use the `wget` command to easily download files directly to your VM.

 7. Environment variables are a convenient way to store a name and value for easier recovery when they're needed.
 Export the version of the tarball you downloaded to the environment variable VERSION.
 This will make installation easier as you will see how we reference the environment variable instead of typing out the version number at every instance.

     ```bash
-      export VERSION=20.11.9
+      export VERSION=25.11.6
     ```

 8. Build RPM packages for Slurm for installation

     ```bash
-      sudo rpmbuild -ta slurm-$VERSION.tar.bz2
+      rpmbuild --define "_annobin_gcc_plugin %{nil}" --define "_with_pmix --with-pmix=/usr" --with multiple_slurmd -ta slurm-$VERSION.tar.bz2
     ```

-    This should successfully generate Slurm RPMs in the directory that you invoked the `rpmbuild` command from.
+    This should successfully generate Slurm RPMs in the `~/rpmbuild/RPMS/x86_64` directory.

 9. Copy these RPMs to your compute node to install later, using `scp`.